 print(f"{host}: SSH error - {e}")

-AuthenticationException, a connection timeout, and the catch-all SSHException are the three you will meet most.
-This is your Week 1 exception handling applied to a real-world failure surface.
+AuthenticationException, a connection timeout, and the catch-all SSHException are the three that come up most.
+This is the Week 1 exception handling applied to a real-world failure surface.

 Exercises

-If you do not have a lab device, a Linux box with SSH enabled works for the exec_command exercises, and you can rent a free always-on sandbox from Cisco DevNet for the IOS ones.
+With no lab device on hand, a Linux box with SSH enabled works for the exec_command exercises, and a free always-on sandbox from Cisco DevNet covers the IOS ones.

 - Warm-up.
 Connect to a device (or a Linux host) and confirm the connection by printing